Three Tips On New Year's Resolution

 TIP #3: TRACK YOUR PROGRESS

 Documenting every little success of your daily wins plays a more important role than just ensuring that you are on the right track.
 It also acts as a motivation to keep you striving for the ultimate goal.
-As time goes by, you will recognise the motivating factors that keep you going and change becomes easier.
+As time goes by, you will recognize the motivating factors that keep you going and change becomes easier.

 You now have the basics to start planning for your New Year’s resolution.
 Make it realistic and seize every opportunity for self-reflection.
 The end goal is to improve over time and gain confidence in yourself.
 As the law of attraction states, whatever you put your mind and energy on will come back to you.
-Start the year with positive energy and you will see good things coming your way.
+Start the year with positive energy by doing good and you will see good things coming your way.